Border Gateway Protocol Complexity

 In data centers, we have issues with live VM migration.
 We must move VMs between servers while retaining IPv6 addresses to keep all Transmission Control Protocol ( TCP ) sessions intact.
 Layer 3 solutions exist but are much slower ( as layer 3 routing protocol convergence is slower than layer 2 convergence ) than we can get with simple flooding of MAC address with reverse Address Resolution Protocol ( ARP ) and gratuitous ARP.

 We usually have some VLAN that spans the domain with an actual VLAN or VXLAN segment.
 VLANs must span the entire mobility domain, expanding the broadcast domain throughout the network.
 Expanding the broadcast domain also broadens the scope of layer 2 security attacks.
-Private VLANs exist, but on a large-scale private VLANs are messy and complex.
+Private VLANs exist, but on a large scale, private VLANs are messy and complex.

 You can use one VLAN per VM, which would cause an explosion of VLAN numbers.
 You still need to terminate layer 3 on Core switches, meaning all traffic between two VM must traverse to Core.
-Inter-VLAN communication is sent to Core ( layer 3 devices) even when VM sits on the same hypervisor.
+Inter-VLAN communication is sent to Core ( layer 3 devices) even when the VM sits on the same hypervisor.
 Not a good design.

 Also, if you want mobility across multiple core switches, you can’t aggregate traffic and must pass the IPv6 prefixes to support VM mobility.
 Now, we have loads of /64 prefixes in the IPv6 forwarding table when using one prefix per VM.
 Vendors like Brocade only support 3k IPv6 prefixes, and Juniper supports up to 1k.
 In the future, this scale limitation will represent design problems.
 So, do we need some other type of design?
 We need to change the forwarding paradigm.
 In an ideal world, use layer-3 only networks, layer-3 devices as first-hop devices, and still support VM mobility.
-At the same time not generate not than many IPv6 prefixes.
+At the same time, it does not generate many IPv6 prefixes.

 Intra-subnet ( host route ) layer 3 forwarding